canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 # Guides for Publishing Open Source Code

+> Note: Source code should be released as early as possible in the project's lifecycle to avoid the overhead downstream.

 ## Approvals

 Similar to open data or information covered by the Open Government Directive, the release of open source code under open source software (OSS) licences, requires appropriate department or agency approvals.